Hong Kong Council for Accreditation of Academic and Vocational Qualifications: Assessment of Continuing Professional Development Programme (CPD)

 The HKCAAVQ has been appointed by both the Hong Kong Insurance Authority and the Estate Agents Authority as the assessment authority for their CPD Programme.
 It assesses whether programme meet specific criteria set by the two authorities.
 It generally takes one month to process each application.

 Qualifications Assessment

 The HKCAAVQ advise whether the totality of the educational qualification(s) of an individual meets the standard of a particular qualification level in Hong Kong by providing qualifications assessment service to both individuals and organizations since the 1990s.
 The result is however non-binding, as in Hong Kong, it is a matter of discretion for individual employers, organisations, or education institutions to recognise or accept the qualifications of candidates for employment, registration or study purposes.
-It generally takes 15 working days to process each application and costs HK$2,160.
+It generally takes 15 working days to process each application and costs HK$2,950 - HK$3,505.

 A new policy on qualifications assessment took effect on 1 November 2008 to align the outcome-based educational philosophy underpinning the HKQF and international practice.